How we seek to create value for the economy and society in Argentina and how we’re planning for responsible closure.

 In Argentina, our mining interests include the copper–gold mine at Alumbrera and the zinc–lead operation at Aguilar.

 Glencore Agriculture, in which we have a 49.9% stake, also has major interests in Argentina – including a large-scale soybean crushing plant at Timbúes.

-In 2016, we paid USD536 million to Argentina’s regional and national governments in taxes and royalties.
-This was second only to the amount we paid in Australia.
+In 2017, we paid USD74.9 million to Argentina’s regional and national governments in taxes and royalties.

 We seek to have positive impacts on the regional society and economy – and minimise negative social impacts when mining activities stop.

 Since 1999, Alumbrera has invested USD62 million in sustainable development, including investments in community development and skills.

 Of the total expenditure made over 19 years, 45.8% was spent on infrastructure projects and 54.2% on community projects.

 We will continue to offer development opportunities at the end of our operations, through training and sustainable activities for our employees, communities and value chain.

 We project that Alumbrera’s mine will reach the end of its life in 2018.
 Mine closure at this scale is unprecedented in Argentina – but as at all our assets, we have a closure plan to ensure a responsible exit after operations cease.